wpearman1996/MARES_database_pipeline/README.md

 **MODIFICATIONS**

-- You may need to modify Step3_merge_bold_ncbi.sh on line 6 to specify the name for your reference database. *By default : "Marine_Euk".*
+- You may need to modify Step3_merge_bold_ncbi.sh on line 6 to specify the name for your reference database. *By default : "database".*

 - You may want to modify the script in line 42 to a greater max sequence length, as vsearch defaults to 50KB (which means it is unlikely to get many plant or algal mitogenomes).